stripe/stripe-terminal-js-demo/README.md

 # Stripe Terminal JS Demo

-👋 [Request an invite](https://stripe.com/terminal#request-invite) to get started with Stripe Terminal.

 Use this demo app to familiarize yourself with the Stripe Terminal JS SDK before starting your own integration.

 <img src="JSExampleApp_MainPage.gif" alt="Demo" width="610">